 All our speakers are handpicked based on their expertise in the field; allowing them to share their groundbreaking research or discuss an important area of policy, as well as provide an overview of the topic.
-We’re excited to share some fantastic speakers with you for our 2020 Virtual Events Programme, but make sure you check back for updates as we continue to confirm more!View virtual events programme
+We’re excited to share some fantastic speakers with you for our new virtual webinars, but make sure you check back for updates as we continue to confirm more!View virtual webinar programme

 Memorial Sloan Kettering Cancer Center, USARead biography